VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 - **Junior Developer Toolbox**: This ~45 min per episode podcast stopped airing in 2019, but it's worth listening to older episodes.
 The premise is a few junior developers talk about their experience in their new roles and what it took to get there.
 - **Command Line Heros**: This ~30 min per episode podcast mostly gives a history of computers and technology.
 How Windows, Mac, and Linux operating systems arose, the history of various programming languages, etc. It has a high production value, and I especially enjoyed the OS wars episodes.
 You might not learn much about coding, but knowing the history can be helpful for context.
 - **Compiler**: This ~30 min per episode podcast by RedHat, the same company that made the "Command Line Heros" podcast, asks and tries to answer questions about the tech industry.
-- **IRL**: This ~30 min per episode podcast by Mozilla (the company behind the Firefox browser) talks about how tech affects us in the real world
+- **IRL**: This ~30 min per episode podcast by Mozilla (the company behind the Firefox browser) talks about how tech affects us in the real world.

 #### Language specific coding podcasts